SEPARATION AGREEMENT

 -How much child support will be paid?

--When will child support end?
+-When will child support end? - Issues related to spousal support:

 -Will one spouse pay support to the other?